bjartek/overflow/README.md

 # Overflow

+This is the v2 version of overflow to be used with cadence 1.0, for the v1 version that targets 0.x look in the v1 branch.

 A DSL written in golang to be used in tests or to run a `story` of interactions against either an local emulator, testnet, mainnet or an in memory instance of the flow-emulator.

 Use case scenarios include: